How to Start Baking with Your Own Flour: Grinding Grains at Home

 Bake at 450°F in a Dutch oven, lid on for 25 minutes, lid off for 15.

-It will sing when it cools.
-Listen for the cracks.
+It will sing when it cools, listen for the cracks.

-Bonus: Other Ways to Use Fresh Flour
+Other Ways to Use Fresh Flour

-Flatbreads with kamut
+Flatbreads with kamut are perfectly rustic and delectable.

+Fresh flour should be used immediately for best results.
+Refrigerate or freeze for up to a month.
 Pro tip: label your jars with dates and grain types.
-Milling is addictive.
-You’ll forget what’s what before you know it.
+Milling is addictive, you’ll forget what’s what before you know it.

 Troubleshooting